Tonga: Foreign relations

 Tonga's foreign policy as of January 2009 was described by Matangi Tonga as "Look East" – specifically, as establishing closer diplomatic and economic relations with Asia (which actually lies to the north-west of the Pacific kingdom).
-As of 2021, China has attained great influence in Tonga, financing infrastructure projects including a new royal palace, and holding two thirds of the country's foreign debt.
+As of 2021, China has attained great influence in Tonga, financing infrastructure projects, including a new royal palace and holding two thirds of the country's foreign debt.

 Tonga retains cordial relations with the United States.
-Although it remains on good terms with the United Kingdom, the two countries do not maintain particularly close relations, and the United Kingdom closed its High Commission in Tonga in 2006, although the UK High Commission was re-established in January 2020 after a 14-year absence.
+Although it remains on good terms with the United Kingdom, the two countries do not maintain particularly close relations.
+The United Kingdom closed its High Commission in Tonga in 2006, although it was re-established in January 2020 after a 14-year absence.
 Tonga's relations with Oceania's regional powers, Australia and New Zealand, are good.

 Tonga maintains strong regional ties in the Pacific.
 It is a full member of the Pacific Islands Forum, the South Pacific Applied Geoscience Commission, the South Pacific Tourism Organisation, the Pacific Regional Environment Programme, and the Secretariat of the Pacific Community.

+In 2023, the governments of Tonga and other islands vulnerable to climate change (Fiji, Niue, the Solomon Islands, Tuvalu and Vanuatu) launched the "Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific", calling for the phase out fossil fuels and the "rapid and just transition" to renewable energy and strengthening environmental law, including introducing the crime of ecocide.

 Military

 The Tongan government supported the American "coalition of the willing" action in Iraq and deployed more than 40 soldiers (as part of an American force) in late 2004.
 The contingent returned home on 17 December 2004.
-In 2007 a second contingent went to Iraq, and two more were sent during 2008 as part of continued support for the coalition.
+In 2007, a second contingent went to Iraq, and two more were sent during 2008 as part of continued support for the coalition.
 Tongan involvement concluded at the end of 2008 with no reported loss of life.

-In 2010, Brigadier General Tauʻaika ʻUtaʻatu, commander of the Tonga Defence Services, signed an agreement in London committing a minimum of 200 troops to co-operate with Britain's International Security Assistance Force in Afghanistan.
-The task was completed in April 2014 and the UK presented Operational Service Medals to each of the soldiers involved during a parade held in Tonga.
+In 2010, Brigadier General Tauʻaika ʻUtaʻatu, commander of the His Majesty's Armed Forces, signed an agreement in London committing a minimum of 200 troops to co-operate with Britain's International Security Assistance Force in Afghanistan.
+The task was completed in April 2014, and the UK presented Operational Service Medals to each of the soldiers involved during a parade held in Tonga.

 Tonga has contributed troops and police to the Bougainville conflict in Papua-New Guinea and to the Australian-led RAMSI force in the Solomon Islands.